What to contribute to Play the Past? Have a cool idea for the site? Drop us a line.

 If you are interested in pitching posts to us here is a quick rundown;

-- Send a 50 to 100 word pitch for one to 3 posts to the editor (trevor dot johnowens at gmail dot com & (shawn dot graham at carleton dot ca).
+- Send a 50 to 100 word pitch for one to 3 posts to the editors Gilles (gilles at playthepast dot org) & Peter (peter at playthepast dot org).
 Wait for us to get back to you with any input.

-- Write your first post (something between 300 and 3500 words, make sure it has some pictures in it.)
+- Write your first post (something between 500 and 3000 words, make sure it has some pictures in it.)
 Also link to existing Play the Past articles in your post, whenever you can.